-This event is organized to celebrate the Korean New Year and honor Korean War veterans.
-The Korean students have prepared a mini performance on Korean culture and history and want to share New Year celebrations with you all.
-Please join us to deliver our deep appreciation for the 'forgotten war' heroes as well as the host parents, teachers, and friends at Andover Public Schools who supported this program.
+This event is organized to celebrate and honor Korean War veterans.
+The program fosters meaningful intergenerational connections with young American and Korean students.
+Korean and American students will collaborate on mini performances featuring Korean and American songs.

+Please join us to deliver our deep appreciation for the 'forgotten war' heroes.
+We also appreciate our friends, parents, teachers at Andover Public Schools who supported this program.